 Invasion of the Body Snatchers

 Conformity and paranoia mix in this chilling classic film about a small-town doctor who begins to suspect that his patients may be alien duplicates.
 One of the most resonant and highly imitated films of the sci-fi genre.
 (Don Siegel, 1956, 81 min.)
-Alternate dates for this performance: Wednesday, August 8, 2012 @ 7:30 PM
+Alternate dates for this performance: Friday, August 10, 2012 @ 8:30 PM Presented by UCSB Arts & Lectures, Santa Barbara County Arts Commission, Santa Barbara County Park Foundation and the Community Services Department of Santa Barbara County.

 Event Details